 Steel Frame Homes: Pros and Cons

 Steel frame homes are structured more like those with wood frames, meaning they’re built by assembling various components–not poured or molded like concrete or concrete-based material.
+This is the framing method of choice for architecture firms in Toronto, New York, and other prominent North American cities.

 Much like commercial steel frame commercial buildings, which have been built for many years, steel frame homes use I-beams in place of wooden studs, joists, rafters, and other components.
 In fact, often they’re built entirely with metal.